On Sak's criterion for statistical models with long-range interaction: Introduction

 The first systematic investigation of this problem was carried out by Fisher \textit{et al.}~\cite{fisher1972}, who employed a second-order $\epsilon$-expansion technique to analyze a field-theoretical description of the LR-O($n$) spin model.
 This model extends the Ising spin ($s=\pm 1$) to an $n$-component unit vector, with $n = 1, 2, 3$ corresponding to the Ising, XY, and Heisenberg models, respectively.
 In their work, they proposed three distinct regimes based on the decay exponent $\sigma$: (1) Classical regime ($0 < \sigma < d/2$): The critical behavior in this regime is governed by mean-field theory, characterized by Gaussian fixed points; (2) Nonclassical regime ($d/2 < \sigma < 2$): Gaussian fixed points become unstable, and the critical exponents acquire $\sigma$-dependence.
 Nonetheless, the anomalous magnetic dimension $\eta$ was conjectured to retain its mean-field value: $\eta = 2 - \sigma$; (3) SR regime ($\sigma > 2$): The LR interactions become irrelevant, and the system exhibits SR critical behavior.
 According to their analysis, the boundary separating the nonclassical and SR regimes is located at $\sigma_* = 2$ for all LR-O($n$) models.

 However, this scenario implied a discontinuity in the anomalous magnetic dimension $\eta$ at $\sigma = 2$, where $\eta$ would abruptly jump from $0$ to the SR model's anomalous magnetic dimension $\eta_{\mathrm{SR}}$, as shown by the sparse dashed line in Fig.~\ref{fig:our_scenario}.
 While such a discontinuity is not necessarily pathological from the perspective of universality and renormalization group (RG) theory~\cite{blumeTheoryFirstOrderMagnetic1966,capelPossibilityFirstorderPhase1966,blumeIsingModelTransition1971}, Sak proposed a revised scenario: $\sigma_* = 2 - \eta_{\mathrm{SR}}$~\cite{sak1973}, which leads to $\eta = \max(2 - \sigma, \eta_{\mathrm{SR}})$.
 Sak's prediction thus removes the discontinuity of $\eta$ during the crossover between the LR and SR regimes, as shown by the dense dashed line in Fig.~\ref{fig:our_scenario}.
+Sak further suggested that the continuous connection between the two regimes, observed at leading order in the $\varepsilon$-expansion, might persist to all perturbative orders.
 This refinement, now known as Sak's criterion, has been widely adopted in theoretical studies of LR systems~\cite{defenu2023}.
 Nonetheless, the issue remains debated, with differing viewpoints and no clear consensus in the field-theoretical treatment~\cite{YAMAZAKI1977207, YAMAZAKI1978446, vanenter1982,blanchard2013}.